alex-lt-kong/devops/notes/networking.md

 # Network

-* Relay a request to a local interface to a remote one: `socat TCP4-LISTEN:4321 TCP4:localhost:4321`
+* Forward an TCP request to a local interface to a remote one: `socat TCP4-LISTEN:4321,fork TCP4:<remote-addr>:4321`

 ## Apache SSL-enabled reversed proxy